This article is an answer to the benefits and drawbacks of CQRS under the light of the DDD practices.

-TL;DR : CQRS is a not a silver bullet.
+TL;DR : CQRS is not a silver bullet.

 CQRS is not a silver bullet

-DDD, Onion Architecture, Clean architecture, both of these concepts relies on some good sense and one or two successful implementations in a given context.
+DDD, Onion Architecture, Clean architecture, both of these concepts rely on some good sense and one or two successful implementations in a given context.

 CQRS has the same issue.
-Plus there are some misconceptions about it that confuses the practionners.
+Plus there are some misconceptions about it that confuse the practitioners.

 CQRS maturity level

 As I understand CQRS and practice it, I usually distinguish four levels of maturity

 Level 1 : CQS: Command and Query segregation

 This part is easy to understand.
 In your code, you should distinguish read and write operations and avoid as much as possible mixed ones.Your write operations should follow the Command design pattern.